7 Best Microgreens to Eat and Grow

 They are far more nutrient-dense than a head of mature broccoli, making them a great way for those who don’t like the flavor of broccoli to still enjoy its benefits!

-You may also want to see my guide on how to grow broccoli sprouts.
+You may also want to see my guide on how to grow broccoli sprouts or how to grow broccoli microgreens.

 2. Watercress microgreens